fivetran-poonamagate/dbt_taboola_source/models/docs.md

 {% docs date_time %} The reporting date for the associated metrics. {% enddocs %}

+{% docs date %} The reporting date for the associated metrics. {% enddocs %}

 {% docs approval_state %} Indicates if the item has been approved by Taboola and is ready to be served (approval_state) = APPROVED. {% enddocs %}

 {% docs currency %} The currency for columns of type "money". {% enddocs %}

+{% docs timezone %} The time zone used for the campaign scheduling rules. {% enddocs %}

 # metrics

 {% docs spent %} Total amount spent. {% enddocs %}

+{% docs campaigns_num %} Number of campaigns for that advertiser. {% enddocs %}

 {% docs impressions %} Total number of impressions. {% enddocs %}

 {% docs clicks %} Total number of clicks. {% enddocs %}

 {% docs conversions %} Total number of conversions. {% enddocs %}

+{% docs conversions_value %} Total revenue from conversions. {% enddocs %}

 {% docs cpm %} Cost per 1000 impressions. {% enddocs %}